carltongibson/neapolitan/docs/source/tutorial.rst

     }
     // console.log(module.exports)

-.. important:: You need to delete the origin ``module.exports`` dictionary.
+.. important:: You need to delete the original ``module.exports`` dictionary.